open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

    * - 5.3 Addition of climate year functionality
          - Integrate weather years into energy demand scenarios including heating demand (electricity demand from heat pumps and boilers) and all final energy demands.
          - Produce a set of sectoral energy demand profiles for each scenario.
      - PyPSA-Eur now supports spanning multiple consecutive or meteorological weather years in a single optimization.
 It provides pre-built cutouts for a wide range of years (e.g., 1996, 2010–2023).

+       **Current Implementation Scope**

+       The final energy demand is based on historical data in PyPSA-Eur from Eurostat.

+       **Potential for full integration**

+       Total electricity demand is endogenous in the optimisation, as it is calculated from energy service demands and the endogenous choice of demand technologies (such as heat-pumps or gas boilers).
+       The performance of the demand technologies as well as the demand itself is therefore a function of weather parameters calculated from climate scenarios.
+This could be integrated into the automated Open TYNDP workflow.
    * - 5.4 Include missing non-EU countries
          - Include missing non-EU countries such as Norway, Switzerland, and Serbia.
          - Split the UK into separate datasets for Great Britain and Northern Ireland.